 Hiking time: 2 1/2 hours to the Woods Canyon overlook

-Portions of this trail are hard to locate.
-No footpath is evident, you must follow rockpile cairns to find your way.
+- Portions of this trail are hard to follow.
+You must follow rock cairns to find your way.